Comic Con Wales: History and organisation

 Comic Con Wales began its annual run of events in 2022 when the obvious need for a large pop culture convention on Welsh soil arose.
 Monopoly Events CEO Andy Kleek sourced a venue large enough to not only launch a first event from, but also house future expansion plans for the event in order to make a substantial event for the people of Wales to be proud of and to bring economic drive into the community.

 Monopoly Events is a Manchester-based event organisation company that specialises in events held in the north west of England and Scotland.
-Along with the Wales event, they are also responsible for organising Comic Con Liverpool, Comic Con Scotland, Comic Con Scotland Aberdeen, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Yorkshire, Comic Con Midlands Telford, Comic Con Midlands Birmingham, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries and For the Love of Anime and plans for further expansion across the UK including organising Comic Con London, Comic Con South West, Comic Con South East, Comic Con East Anglia and Comic Con Ireland in the future.
+Along with the Wales event, they are also responsible for organising Comic Con Liverpool, Comic Con Scotland, Comic Con Scotland Aberdeen, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Midlands Telford, Comic Con Midlands Birmingham, Comic Con Ireland, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries, For the Love of Anime, For the Love of Time & Space, For the Love of Supernatural, Comic Con Czech Republic, Comic Con Poland and formerly Comic Con Yorkshire.
+There are also plans for further expansion across the UK including organising Comic Con London, Comic Con South West, Comic Con South East and Comic Con East Anglia in the future.

 A two-day long event, the convention includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including Buffy the Vampire Slayer, The Vampire Diaries, Lucifer, Teen Wolf, Superman and Lois, The Walking Dead, Gotham, Cobra Kai, Sabrina The Teenage Witch, Harry Potter, Star Wars, Stranger Things, The Lord of the Rings, Grand Theft Auto IV, Supernatural, Doctor Who, Torchwood, Arrow, Arrowverse, The Boys, Mighty Morphin Power Rangers, Red Dead Redemption 2, Rick and Morty and many others.

 The convention is run between 3 floors of the whole of the ICC, the main exhibition hall features a large dealers zone selling movie, comic, and science fiction related memorabilia, artwork, and collectibles as well as various film props and sets, vehicles from different franchises, celebrity guest professional photoshoots and autograph sessions, cosplay events, and other displays.